damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 ## Auth Session {#auth-session-security}

-### Auth Session Device Binding
+### Auth Session Device Binding, DPoP

-If the client and authorization server are using DPoP binding of access tokens and/or authorization codes, then the auth_session value SHOULD be protected as well.
-The authorization server SHOULD associate the auth_session value with the DPoP public key.
-This removes the need for the authorization server to include additional claims in the DPoP proof, while still benefitting from the assurance that the client presenting the proof has control over the DPoP key.
-To associate the auth_session value with the DPoP public key, the authorization server:
+If the client and authorization server are using DPoP binding of access tokens, then the auth_session value SHOULD be protected as well.

-MUST check that the same DPoP public key is being used when the client presents the DPoP proof.
-MUST verify the DPoP proof to ensure the client controls the corresponding private key whenever the client includes the auth_session in an Authorization Challenge Request as described in {{challenge-request}}.
+The auth_session is attached to the device/application key not the DPoP key.
+The public/private key used for DPoP MUST use be a separate key and can be used in a standard way.

-DPoP binding of the auth_session value ensures that the context referenced by the auth_session cannot be stolen and reused by another device.
+Application/Device binding of the auth_session value ensures that the context referenced by the auth_session cannot be stolen and reused by another device.

- ## User authorization